Embedded Programming Cover

 LOG_01

-"Optimized technical tables and elastic UI components for enhanced readability."
+"Optimized technical tables and unified slider layout for cross-environment consistency."